pouchdb/pouchdb-server/README.md

 - `db.signUp(username, password[, options[, callback]])`
 - `db.logIn(username, password[, options[, callback]])`
+- `db.logOut([options[, callback]])`
+- `db.session([options[, callback]])`
-- `db.logOut(options[, callback])`
+- `db.multiUserLogIn([callback])`
-- `db.session(options[, callback])`
+- `db.multiUserSession([sessionID[, callback]])`

-`options.isOnlineAuthDB`: If `true`, password hashing, keeping track of the session and doc validation is all handled by the CouchDB on the other end.
+- `options.isOnlineAuthDB`: If `true`, password hashing, keeping track of the session and doc validation is all handled by the CouchDB on the other end.
 Defaults to `true` if called on an http database, otherwise `false`.
-Having this enabled makes it impossible to use the `options.sessionID` option in methods that support it.
+An online db currently doesn't provide the `db.multiUser*` methods.
+- `options.timeout`: By default, a session is valid for 600 seconds.
+If you want to renew the session, call ``db.session()`` within this time window, or set the expiration time higher (or to 0, which sets it to infinite), by changing this value.
+- `options.secret`: To calculate the session keys, a secret is necessary.
+You can pass in your own using this parameter.
+Otherwise, a random one is generated for the authentication db.
+- `options.admins` (optional): Allows to pass in an admins object that looks like the one defined in CouchDB's `_config`.
+- `options.iterations`: The number of pbkdf2 iterations to use when hashing the passwords.
+Defaults to CouchDB's 10.

 Returns a promise, unless `callback` is passed.
 Resolves with nothing.